← Back to Notes

 What is OpenClaw (and why should you care)?

-OpenClaw is a real codebase — it's a full application framework with a runtime, plugin system, and API layer.
+OpenClaw is a full application framework with a runtime, plugin system, and API layer.
 But its core architecture is designed so that the parts you touch most often — your agent's personality, skills, and behavior — are defined in markdown files.
 These markdown files are soft guidance: they're loaded into the AI's context at session start and shape how it behaves, but they're not enforced by the runtime.
 Think of them as a detailed job description — they tell the agent what to do and how to act, but the system doesn't prevent it from coloring outside the lines.

 That's the power of the design: OpenClaw handles the complex infrastructure (scheduling, memory, tool execution, security) so you can focus on what your agent does rather than how it works under the hood.